 On radio and Television

-In addition to almost 100 radio interviews, I’ve appeared on many television programmes.
+In addition to over 100 radio interviews, I’ve appeared on many television programmes.
 One of the best was with the team on Sky News Sunrise.
 The award for the most frustrating goes to Hollywood heartthrob Gerard Butler on BBC 1’s The One Show and the scariest, also live on BBC1, involved wrapping a bottle of red wine on the arm of a chair.
 Good news – I didn’t drop it!

 I’ve learnt about millinery from the best and am so pleased that my often quirky designs have proven to be so popular – a fascinator featuring a 45rpm record is a case in point!
 Those who prefer to make their own do so in my creative and crafty workshops.
 On a cruise ship even rough seas didn’t discourage the ladies from creating their own beautiful fascinators to wear to the ball.